 In October 2019, Ramsdale signed a contract extension with the Cherries.
 However, Bournemouth's relegation to the Championship saw Sheffield United come in for their former keeper and he rejoined them for a fee believed to be in the region of £18.5million.

 The Blades had finished an impressive ninth the previous season and the addition of Ramsdale was supposed to push them on to a European challenge.

-However, it proved a hugely disappointing campaign for the Blades who parted with manager Chris Wilder in the second half of the season and finished rock-bottom of the Premier League, 16 points adrift of safety.
+However, it proved a hugely disappointing campaign for the Blades, who parted with manager Chris Wilder in the second half of the season.
+They eventually finished rock-bottom of the Premier League, 16 points adrift of safety.

 It was Ramsdale's second successive top-flight relegation.
 However, his reputation remained intact as he secured United's Player of the Year and Young Player of the Year awards.

 Ramsdale joined the Gunners on August 20, 2021, for a fee that could rise to £30million depending on performance.
 He made his debut in the Carabao Cup against West Brom and kept another clean sheet on his Premier League debut against Norwich City on September 11.
 He wears the number 32 shirt for the 2021/22 campaign.

 Ramsdale has played at all youth levels for England, from the Under-18s all the way to the Under-21s.

 He made his youth debut for England in March 2016, when he was part of a 4-1 victory over Northern Ireland.

 Almost exactly two years later, Ramsdale was called up to the England Under-21s for the Toulon Tournament, with his first appearance coming in a 4-0 win over Qatar.